 Natural enemies.
 Plant-parasitic nematodes are food resources for many other organisms, including certain fungi, predaceous and omnivorous nematodes, tardigrades, some collembolan, and others.
 Unfortunately, many natural enemies are not tolerant of conventional tillage, cultural, and fertilizer practices common in orchards and vineyards.
 In particular, many natural enemies are more abundant and active in soils with higher levels of organic carbon.
 That is because they either use the organic residues as a resource or increase in abundance because they feed on other organisms that utilize the resources.
 Soil organic matter levels and the natural enemies of nematodes that are supported may be elevated by the use of cover crops or by supplementing organic matter from external sources.
 Management with organic matter additions requires a consistent program, not just a one-time application.
 You are attempting to nurture the soil organisms and their interactions.
 With the use of cover crops, it is important to select species that do not support the plant-parasitic nematode species that you are trying to manage.
 Examples of some of the principles and ideas that underlie such approaches are provided in Ferris et al. (2012) and Ferris and Tuomisoto (2015).

-K-Pam HL (metam-potassium) is registered for sprinkler application to established apple orchards in Washington.
+K-Pam HL (metam-potassium) is registered for sprinkler application on orchard replant sites in Washington.

 Luna Privilege (fluopyram) is registered for chemigation in stone fruit and pome fruit orchards in Washington.